zulhilmizainuddin/nettomon/README.md

 ###Build

 Run build.sh.
-The nettomon binary will be located under the build directory:
+The nettomon binary will be located under the build directory.

     ./build.sh <number of build workers>